It’s difficult for a business to stand out in a competitive market.

 1. Be more innovative than the market leaders

 You don’t have to invent something new to win as an underdog brand.
 Most new products and services are variations of other products and services.

-But, you can’t simply sell identical products and services and expect to gain market share.
+But you can’t simply sell identical products and services and expect to gain market share.
 You must innovate.

 For example, business insurance company Thimble helps small businesses to get insured within minutes.
 Insurance isn’t new, but getting business insurance is typically a long, tedious, drawn-out process that could take days or more.
-Most business owners would love the ability to buy business insurance in a few minutes, especially if they can also save some money.
+Most business owners would love the ability to buy business insurance in a few minutes, especially if they can save money.